Programmer9211/Informational_Card/README.md

 # Informational_Card
-In this app you can store information of people or information of employees in a company
+In this app you can store information of people or information of employees of a company